 - Systematic presentation provides a foundation of word parts (prefix, suffix, word root, and combining vowel), then builds words by combining the parts.

-- Case studies ask students to interpret medical terms used in medical records and to translate everyday language into medical language.
+- Case studies ask you to interpret medical terms used in medical records and to translate everyday language into medical language.

-- Full-color illustrations encourage students to apply the meaning of word parts by labeling anatomical figures.
+- Full-color illustrations encourage you to apply the meaning of word parts by labeling anatomical figures.

 - Abbreviations tables introduce abbreviated medical terms related to chapter content, and are supplemented with exercises, flashcards, and practice quizzes.

-- Reviews of word parts and terms provide students the practice they absolutely need to define, pronounce, and spell medical terminology.
+- Reviews of word parts and terms provide the practice you absolutely need to define, pronounce, and spell medical terminology.

-- More than 400 flashcards enable students to review word parts whenever and wherever they want.
+- More than 400 flashcards allow you to review word parts whenever and wherever you want.

 - Interactive exercises and games on the Evolve website provide endless opportunities to practice building, hearing, and spelling terms.

-- Medical Terminology Online (MTO) provides accessible, interactive exercises and supplementary content in a course companion to help students master the medical terminology presented in the text.
-With Elsevier Adaptive Learning accessible within the modules, MTO allows students to learn faster by delivering content precisely when it’s needed, and it constantly tracks student performance!
+- Medical Terminology Online (MTO) provides accessible, interactive exercises and supplementary content in a course companion to help you master the medical terminology presented in the text.
+With Elsevier Adaptive Learning accessible within the modules, MTO allows you to learn faster by delivering content precisely when it’s needed, and it constantly tracks your performance!
 Available separately.

 - NEW!
-Organization of word part tables in each chapter allows the instructor to teach body systems in any order.
+Organization of word part tables in each chapter allows you to learn body systems in any order.

 - NEW!
-Clinical note-taking exercises teach students how to convert common symptoms into correct medical terminology.
+Clinical note-taking exercises provide practice with how to convert common symptoms into correct medical terminology.